blockfrost/blockfrost.dev/docs/start-building/cardano/cardano.md

 ### Mempool

-The mempool in Cardano is not global, which means, different block producing nodes can have different state of the network and it includes the pending transaction in the mempool.
-However, if you application is using Blockfrost's submit endpoint, you can verify if you transaction is in our mempools.
+The mempool in Cardano is not global, which means that different block producing nodes can have different state of the network, including pending transactions in the mempool.
+However, if your application is using Blockfrost submit endpoint, you can verify whether your transaction is present in our mempools.

 ```bash
 curl -H "project_id: $PROJECT_ID" \